What an MLP Knows, When It's a Kernel

 click empty space to place a prototype · drag a prototype to move · shift-click a prototype to delete · use sliders below to set each α

 The reason this is possible at all is that the layer’s two parameter families do separable, interpretable work.
 Wu\mathbf{W}_u is where the unit listens; αu\alpha_u is how its kernel score is read out.
-Placing prototypes near each class’s mass and turning on the readouts is the same algorithm a kernel SVM would run, performed in your head — and the same algorithm a trained kernel-MLP layer ends up at, performed by gradient descent.
-The picture you get on the chart is the picture the layer encodes in its weight matrix.
-Train it instead of clicking it and you’d see the prototypes drift toward the same kind of placement.
+Placing prototypes near each class’s mass and turning on the readouts is the same algorithm a kernel SVM would run, performed in your head.
+The picture you get on the chart is the kind of picture such a layer encodes in its weight matrix.
+Whether gradient descent, given the same layer, drifts the prototypes toward the same kind of placement is a hypothesis this playground does not test; the trained trunk of the previous section, whose rows land on nameable symbol prototypes, is one data point in its favour.

 The MLP chose to be opaque